 The organism constantly has to integrate information about the internal state with external environmental cues to adapt behavioral and autonomic responses to ensure the correct, optimal physiological homeostasis.
 Therefore, the integrated coordination of internal state signals of the organism with external environmental cues critically determines lifespan and the onset and development of age-associated diseases.
 Key neuronal networks in the hypothalamus provide an ideal integration point where neurons are specialized to sense fuel-state-communicating hormones and nutrients as well as to respond to external environmental cues such as sensory food perception, smell, and temperature.
 In turn, these neurons coordinate a broad spectrum of physiological responses, such as control of feeding, drinking, and circadian rhythm, as well as the regulation of systemic glucose homeostasis.
 Impairments of these responses and processes can lead to a variety of major health problems, especially during aging.
 Interestingly, recent studies have linked the diversity of the gut microbiota with host immune, metabolic, as well as neurological conditions.
 The production of microbial metabolites as well as the sensing of microbes by the immune system has been proposed as key functions in host-microbiota crosstalk regulating host physiology.
 The key objectives of RA-3 are to investigate:

-Dr. Tatiana Korotkova
+Prof. Dr. Tatiana Korotkova

 MPI für Stoffwechselforschung